 The League provides non-partisan services to facilitate candidate and position debates.
 For those interested in our Moderating Services, please review our guidelines.
-Contact Dare Thompson or our President Cindy Bell for more information.
+Contact our darethompson [at] gmail.com (President Dare Thompson) or Prez [at] lwvmidhudson.org (Cindy Bell) for more information.

 LWVMHR Guidelines for Debate Sponsors

 League of Women Voters of New York State

 - Constitutional eligibility: The Candidates must meet the requirement so of the NYS Constitution and the Constitution of the United States.

 - Ballot Access: The candidates must meet all requirements to be on the ballot according to NYS Election laws.**

 - Financial Compliance: The candidate must show that all financial reports required by the NYS Board of Elections have been filed and verified.

 - Demonstration of significant voter interest and support: Candidates shall demonstrate significant voter interest and support by evidence that a formal campaign is being waged (e.g., presence of headquarters, campaign staff, issuance of position papers, campaign appearances, fundraising activities, etc.).